sankeysoft/nmea_dashboard/assets/help_edit_cell.md

   networks.

 * **Display**: How the data should be displayed.
-All elements support displaying the current value, some elements support displaying a graph of the value over preselected time ranges.
-When a history type is selected it will take some time to gather the initial data before the graph is first displayed - longer history ranges take longer to display the initial data.
-The app can only record history while it the screen is on and the app is displayed.
+All elements support displaying the current value, some elements also support displaying an average value or a "history" graph of the value over time.
+Average values include a change bar indicating whether the most recent data is higher or lower than the average.
+  History graphs will take some time to gather initial data before the graph is first displayed - longer history ranges take longer to display the initial data.
+The app can only track averages and histories while the screen is on and the app is displayed.

 * **Format**: Which format and units should be used to display the data.
 The formats in this list depend on the selected element.